ferrocene/ferrocene/ferrocene/tools/traceability-matrix/README.md

 How does it work?

-On the one hand, we have the Ferrocene Language Specification (FLS).
-Simply speaking, the FLS is a list of statements, which are grouped in sections and subsections.
-Each section, subsection and statement has a randombly-generated unique id, examples being `fls_wt81sbsecmu0` and `fls_3xvm61x0t251`.
+On the one hand, we have the Ferrocene Language Specification (FLS) and the specification of the command-line interface (CLI) of `rustc`.
+Simply speaking, both specifications are a list of statements, which are grouped in sections and subsections.
+Each section, subsection and statement has a randombly-generated unique id, examples being `fls_3xvm61x0t251` (for the FLS) and `um_rustc_cap_lints` (for the CLI).

 On the other hand we have tests.
-We need to find at least one test for each section from the FLS.
-This test is then annotated with the id of the statement.
+We need to find at least one test for each section of the specification.
+This test is then annotated with the id of the section.
 This annotating is happening through a comment which is getting added to the end of the file.
 It is possible to annotate one test with multiple ids.

-Currently we annotate tests in `tests/ui` (for the FLS) and `tests/run-make` (for the command-line interface).
+Currently we annotate tests in `tests/ui` (for the FLS), `tests/ui/ferrocene/compiler-arguments` (for the CLI) and `tests/run-make` (for the CLI).

 For example `tests/ui/borrowck/borrowck-break-uninit-2.rs` got annotated with `fls_3xvm61x0t251` ([file at c80de1f](https://github.com/ferrocene/ferrocene/blob/c80de1fa7eecdfbe4579b13e2aaa93fb0586f9c6/tests/ui/borrowck/borrowck-break-uninit-2.rs)):